Skip to main content

 Auditing Framework

-Professional accountants in Mauritius are subject to the regulation of the Mauritius Institute of Professional Accountants (MIPA) in accordance with the Financial Reporting Act 2004 (FRA 2004).
-Auditors are then subject to the oversight of the Financial Reporting Council (FRC) in accordance with the FRA 2004.
+Professional accountants in Mauritius are regulated by the Mauritius Institute of Professional Accountants (MIPA) in accordance with the Financial Reporting Act 2004 (FRA 2004).
+Auditors are subject to additional oversight by the Financial Reporting Council (FRC), also established under the FRA 2004.

 Mauritius Institute of Professional Accountants (MIPA)